 12 Unusual, Quirky Gifts You Can Only Find in San Francisco

-For the people on your shopping list who have been swept off their feet by San Francisco's charms, there is a nearly unlimited array of local wonders to be had.
+For the people on your shopping list who have been swept off their feet by San Francisco's charms, there is an unlimited array of local wonders to be had.
 Home to a thriving community of artists, designers, craftspeople, culinary artists and scientists, this city offers one of the world's most richly varied shopping environments.
 Here's a list of some quirky and classic items guaranteed to delight any fan of San Francisco.